What information do we collect?

-Requests for access to your personal information should be made in writing to our Privacy Officer.
+Requests for access to your personal information should be made in writing to our Data Protection Officer.

 If you request, then in most circumstances we will make available to you the personal information about you that we have collected.
 In certain circumstances we might not allow you access to your personal information.
 These circumstances include, where:

 - it would have an unreasonable impact on the privacy of others